0xjmp/binance-ruby/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jakenberg/binance-ruby.

 ### TODO

-- Convert milliseconds to ruby DateTime.
+- DateTime parameters (in addition to milliseconds).

 ## License